middletemplelibrary/Botany-at-Middle-Temple/README.md

        description="photograph"
        url="https://user-images.githubusercontent.com/110464039/193051434-9306d98a-8c40-41e0-a99b-d6b0e62fe04c.jpg">

 In the following videos you can see two of the exhibition pieces.
 They have been animated to show a legible version of the transcription.
-Both belong to MS86, R v Donellan, papers that formed part of the trial materials in the 1781 case against Captain John Donellan.\
+Both belong to MS86, R v Donellan, papers that formed part of the trial materials in the 1781 case against Captain John Donellan.
-\
+<br><br>
 The first being Anna Boughton's deposition.
+<br><br>
 <param ve-video id="CuzsNbkb4JA">

 The second being an account of the complaints of Sir Theodosius Boughton.